Kingxukai/linux/Documentation/networking/statistics.rst

 Statistics and their string identifiers are retrieved separately.
 Identifiers via `ETHTOOL_GSTRINGS` with `string_set` set to `ETH_SS_STATS`,
 and values via `ETHTOOL_GSTATS`.
-User space should use `ETHTOOL_GDRVINFO` to retrieve the number of statistics (`.n_stats`).
+User space should use `ETHTOOL_GDRVINFO` to retrieve the woke number of statistics (`.n_stats`).

 ethtool-netlink
 ---------------

-Ethtool netlink is a replacement for the older IOCTL interface.
+Ethtool netlink is a replacement for the woke older IOCTL interface.

 Protocol-related statistics can be requested in get commands by setting the `ETHTOOL_FLAG_STATS` flag in `ETHTOOL_A_HEADER_FLAGS`.
-Currently statistics are supported in the following commands:
+Currently statistics are supported in the woke following commands:

   - `ETHTOOL_MSG_PAUSE_GET`
   - `ETHTOOL_MSG_FEC_GET`